GSA-TTS/usdc-find-search-term-in-books/README.md

 ## Testing your code

 You will need to test your code in a browser and see the output in the web developer console.
-Here is documentation for opening the web developer tools from the Mozilla team for Firefox:
+Here is documentation for opening the web developer tools for Firefox:

 https://firefox-source-docs.mozilla.org/devtools-user/browser_console/index.html#:~:text=You%20can%20open%20the%20Browser,%2B%20J%20on%20a%20Mac